A handmade Christmas elf is gifted with every order 🎄🎁

 kuksa before applying grapeseed oil

-kuksa after applying grapeseed oil
+kuksa after application of grapeseed oil

 My feelings after using grapeseed oil: